LogtalkDotOrg/logtalk3/examples/benchmarks/NOTES.md

 When using explicit module qualification, performance can be worse.

 When static binding is used, messages to objects are, whenever possible, translated to direct predicate calls.
-Thus performance should be about the same as in plain Prolog predicate calls.
+Thus, performance should be about the same as in plain Prolog predicate calls.
 However, due to the overhead of one extra argument per object predicate (used for passing the execution context), the performance of Logtalk optimized calls might be slightly worse than the equivalent plain Prolog predicate calls.

 When running the tests, pay special attention to the empty loop times.
-If the times for the empty loop are not stable across runs, try to use an higher value (than the default one) as argument of the `run/1` predicate.
+If the times for the empty loop are not stable across runs, try to use a higher value (than the default one) as argument of the `run/1` predicate.

 When the number of benchmark test repetitions is too low, you may get a